-futhark c translates a Futhark program to sequential C code, and either compiles that C code with gcc(1) to an executable binary program, or produces a .h and .c file that can be linked with other code.
-The standard Futhark optimisation pipeline is used, and GCC is invoked with -03, -lm, and -std=c99.
+futhark $\,$ c translates a Futhark program to sequential C code, and either compiles that C code with a C compiler (see below) to an executable binary program, or produces a .h and .c file that can be linked with other code..
+The standard Futhark optimisation pipeline is used, and cated by the -o option to determine output file names.